sfdeloach/c-prog-solutions/README.md

 #### Git Branches

 List all of the branches in your repo.
-Add a `<branch>` argument to create a new branch with the name `<branch>`.
+Add a `<branch>` argument to create a new branch with the name `<branch>`:

     git branch
     git branch <branch>

 Create and checkout a new branch named `<branch>`.
-Drop the `-b` flag to checkout an existing branch.
+Drop the `-b` flag to checkout an existing branch:

     git checkout -b <branch>

-Merge `<branch>` into the current branch.
+Merge `<branch>` into the current branch:

     git merge <branch>

 #### Rename a Local Branch and a Remote Branch

-Rename the branch locally.
+Rename the branch locally:

     git branch -m <old branch> <new branch>

-Delete the old branch from your remote repository.
+Delete the old branch from your remote repository:

     git push origin :<old branch>  // <-- note the colon ':' preceeding the name of the old branch

-Push the new branch, set the local branch to track the new remote branch
+Push the new branch, set the local branch to track the new remote branch:

     git push --set-upstream origin <new branch>

+#### Fetch a remote branch and set as a local branch

+First fetch the branch from your repository:

+    git fetch origin <remote branch>

+Then set your local branch to track changes made on the remote branch:

+    git checkout --track origin/<remote branch>